Seaford Rise - Moana

 Seaford Rise - Moana is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Seaford Rise - Moana, as assessed in the latest Census, 92.6% of dwellings were houses, with the remaining 7.4% consisting of semi-detached homes, apartments, and other types of dwellings.
-This is compared to Adelaide metro's figures of 89.2% houses and 10.7% other dwellings.
-The home ownership rate in Seaford Rise - Moana was 29.9%, with mortgaged properties making up 47.5% and rented dwellings accounting for 22.7%.
-The median monthly mortgage repayment in the area was $1,517, exceeding Adelaide metro's average of $1,452.
-The median weekly rent figure was $320, compared to Adelaide metro's $314.
+The dwelling structure in Seaford Rise - Moana, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 89.2% houses and 10.7% other dwellings.
+The home ownership level in Seaford Rise - Moana was 29.9%, with mortgaged dwellings at 47.5% and rented ones at 22.7%.
+The median monthly mortgage repayment in the area was $1,517, while the median weekly rent figure was $320.
 Nationally, Seaford Rise - Moana's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing